alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 AICPA | American Institute of Certified Public Accountants CICA | Canadian Institute of Chartered Accountants GAPP | Generally Accepted Privacy Principles
+PMF | Privacy Management Framework

 ## Overview

-The GAPP is an AICPA standard that consists of *10 key privacy principles* and *74 privacy objectives* and associated methods for measuring and evaluating criteria.
+The Generally Accepted Privacy Principles (GAPP) are a framework developed by the American Institute of Certified Public Accountants (AICPA) that consists of *10 key privacy principles* and *74 privacy objectives* and associated methods for measuring and evaluating criteria.
 It is focused on managing and preventing threats to privacy.

 !!!
 GAPP is a component of SOC 2.
 This is the standard in the accounting industry.